DocAdam/adamthepugh/docs/opinion/authenticity_and_service.md

 I came up with a few ideas to remind myself about the daily purpose of our work:

 1. To make kindness our biggest strength
-1. Helpfulness our default position.
+1. Helpfulness our default position
-1. Learning, a constant companion.
+1. Learning, a constant companion

 Godin loves to ask the question ‘What’s it for?’
 You can ask this about anything you create whether it is an article, video, or for a side business.
 Many of the things I create are for the purpose of triggering a happy memory, or a joyful response.